School of Medicine

 Resident in Pediatrics

-Current Research and Scholarly Interestsglobal health, public health, health disparities, pediatric surgery outcomes
+Current Research and Scholarly Interestsglobal health, public health, health disparities, advocacy, pediatric neurology

 Marwa Abu El Haija